openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 * hive.transactions_view
 * hive.operations_view
 * hive.transactions_multisig_view
+* hive.applied_hardforks_view

 #### It is possible to get only irreversible block data
 The apps without their own tables may be interested only in data from blocks that have become irreversible.

-The views listed above return both reversible and irreversible blocks, and there is no method to distinguish which block is reversible and which is not using those views.
-To get access only to irreversible block an app has to:
-1. create its own context
-2. immediately detach the context
-3. use the context's view -  these views will only return the irreversible blocks up to the head block.
+Here are views which return only irreversible data:
+* hive.irreversible_account_operations_view
+* hive.irreversible_accounts_view
+* hive.irreversible_blocks_view
+* hive.irreversible_transactions_view
+* hive.irreversible_operations_view
+* hive.irreversible_transactions_multisig_view
+* hive.irreversible_applied_hardforks_view

 ## Shared lib
 There are some functions that can be done efficiently only with low-level code such as C/C++.
 Moreover, sometimes there is a need to